Hunt (2022 film): Release

-The film premiered at the 75th Cannes Film Festival on May 19, 2022 at the Lumière Theater, where it received a seven-minute standing ovation.
-It was released in theaters on August 10, 2022 by Megabox.
+The film premiered at the 75th Cannes Film Festival on May 19, 2022, at the Lumière Theater, where it received a seven-minute standing ovation.
+It was released in theaters on August 10, 2022, by Megabox.
 The film's distribution rights were pre-sold to 207 territories.
 The film was invited to 2022 Toronto International Film Festival and was screened at the Gala Presentations section in September 2022.
-Magnolia Pictures acquired the distribution rights for a U.S. theatrical release in December of 2022.
+Magnolia Pictures acquired the distribution rights for a U.S. theatrical release in December 2022 under the Magnet Releasing banner.

-The film was scheduled to be available for streaming on Netflix from December 7, 2022, but has not been made available yet.
+The film was scheduled to be available for streaming on Netflix from December 7, 2022, but has not been made available yet other than South Korea.